Last Updated on: 1st June 2023, 08:28 am

 Turn the brush down and brush the soft bottom and gums where the tongue rests.
 Then brush the palate.

-5. The last step is to verify in a facial mirror that for the teeth with braces, no food remains caught.
+no food remains caught.
 If you detect any, have an interproximal brush on hand and remove from the spaces between the teeth and the braces..
 If there is debris between the tooth and the gum, you must use dental floss.

 Flossing seems like a difficult task to do with braces.
 You may want to consider Plackers, a floss on a stick, Platypus Orthodontia Flossers, or water floss.
 These flossing tools are much quicker and easier to use than regular dental floss and can be purchased at most stores.